Azurakun/presence-app-dev/README.md

 - **User Authentication**: Users can register, log in, and manage their accounts.
 - **Role Management**: Different user roles (Admin, Teacher, Student) with specific permissions.
 - **Dashboard**: A user-friendly dashboard for managing user data and activities.
 - **Responsive Design**: The application is designed to be mobile-friendly and accessible on various devices.
+(Coming Soon)
 - **Secure**: Implements best practices for security, including password hashing and validation.
+(Coming Soon)

 ## Technologies Used